Top 5 Handheld Espresso Machines: Your Brewing Guide

 No. 1

-WACACO Minipresso GR, Portable Espresso Machine, Compatible Ground Coffee, Hand Coffee Make, Travel...
+Wacaco Minipresso GR, Portable Espresso Machine, Compatible Ground Coffee, Hand Coffee Maker, Travel...

-• 【MANUAL OPERATION ONLY】No battery/electricity need.
+• No battery/electricity need.
+Manual operation only!
 Compact, lightweight and versatile, you may use any variety of coffee bean/roast, which will give you more flexibility in trying new flavors.

-• 【NEED TO ADD THE BOILING WATER】It can not heat up water.
+• Need to add the boiling water!
 Minipresso GR is your best choice to enjoy up to 50 ml of authentic espresso at home, in the office and on the go.

 No. 2